hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 ```

 <!-- Kun sovellus käynnistuu, konsoliin tulostuu -->
-Once the application is running, we see the following message get printed to the console:
+Once the application is running, the following message is printed in the console:

 ```bash
 Server running on port 3001